lvfup885/SwiftTagLib/README.md

 ## Notes

 - [WMA](https://en.wikipedia.org/wiki/Advanced_Systems_Format) file format is supported by taglib [here](https://taglib.org/api/namespaceTagLib_1_1ASF.html#details), but not `SFBAudioEngine`, can probably try to support it even though it's outdated.
+- taglib v2.1 introduced **shorten** file support, but no changes were made to accomodate that yet.